The effective management of risk is integral to delivering our strategy

 Although these risks cannot be easily mitigated or transferred, the Group undertakes extensive due diligence engaging both internal and external experts to assess the viability of the project, before proceeding with an investment.

-The Group monitors, through ongoing engagement with our mining partners, technical and ESG-related matters.
+The Group monitors, through ongoing engagement with its mining partners, technical and ESG related matters.
 Any significant ESG risks and opportunities are reviewed and discussed by the Sustainability Committee.

 Commentary